Baháʼí House of Worship: Purpose and activities

-A Baháʼí House of Worship is a place of worship of the Baháʼí Faith, where both Baháʼís and non-Baháʼís can express devotion to God.
-Baháʼí Houses of Worship are open to all regardless of religion, gender, or any other distinction.
-The only requirements for entry are modest dress and quiet behavior.
-The Baháʼí laws state that a House of Worship should be built in each city and town.
-Shoghi Effendi said that a Baháʼí temple is a "silent teacher" of the Baháʼí Faith.

-The Baháʼí laws require that only scriptural texts—of the Baháʼí Faith or other religions—may be read or chanted inside, though in any language.
-Since there are no pulpits, readers may use a simple portable lectern.
-While readings and prayers that have been set to music may be sung by choirs, no musical instruments may be played inside.
+Baháʼí Houses of Worship are spaces in which both Baháʼís and non-Baháʼís can express devotion to God, are open to all people regardless of religion, race, gender, or any other distinction, and are often referred to by Baháʼís as 'silent teachers'.
+Baháʼí law states that a temple should be built with high aesthetic standards in each town and village.
+Furthermore, only scriptural texts from the Baháʼí Faith or other religions may be read or chanted inside, in any language, and that since there are no pulpits, readers are permitted to use a simple portable lectern.
+Baháʼí law also states that no pictures, statues, or images may be displayed within Houses of Worship, that no sermons may be delivered or ritualistic ceremonies practiced, and that although no musical instruments may be played inside, readings and prayers that have been set to music may be sung by choirs.
 Several Baháʼí Houses of Worship have established choirs that sing music based on the Baháʼí writings (scriptures).
-Baháʼí scripture also states that no pictures, statues, or images may be displayed within Houses of Worship.
-No sermons may be delivered, and no ritualistic ceremonies may be practiced.
-Memorial services are sometimes held in Bahá'í Houses of Worship, and while wedding ceremonies are not permitted inside, they are often held in the gardens of the temples.
+Memorial services are sometimes held in Bahá'í Houses of Worship, and whilst wedding ceremonies are not permitted inside, they are often held in the gardens of the temples.
 In mainly Christian countries, Baháʼí Houses of Worship offer weekly devotional services on Sundays, with the Baháʼí calendar not yet implemented for temple worship.
+The only requirements for entry to a Baháʼí House of Worship are modest attire and quiet behavior.

-Shoghi Effendi taught that Houses of Worship should each be surrounded by a complex of humanitarian, educational, and charitable institutions—such as schools, hospitals, homes for the elderly, universities, and hostels—to serve the areas in which they are situated.
-He said the future interaction between the House of Worship and its dependencies could provide "the essentials of Baháʼí worship and service, both so vital to the regeneration of the world".
-To date, only a few such dependencies have been built and no Baháʼí House of Worship has had the full range of dependencies that are envisioned.
-Shoghi Effendi also viewed the functions of the House of Worship as complementary to those of the Haziratu'l-Quds (commonly known as a Baháʼí centre), and said that it would be desirable if both these buildings were on the same site.
+Shoghi Effendi stressed that the Baháʼí House of Worship is not solely a place of worship, but that it has to be linked with humanitarian, social, educational and scientific services which would benefit humanity.
+‘Abdu'l-Bahá states that facilities including a hospital, medical center, dispensary, traveler's hostel, school for orphans and the poor, a home for the disabled and incapacitated, and a university, should be situated around the House of Worship.
+In this regard Shoghi Effendi stated that the future interaction between the House of Worship and its dependencies would provide "the essentials of Baháʼí worship and service, both so vital to the regeneration of the world".
+The Haziratu'l-Quds (commonly known as a Baháʼí centre) for Baháʼí administration and general Baháʼí purposes should also be in the vicinity of the House of Worship, Shoghi Effendi viewing their functions as being complimentary.
 At present, Baháʼí devotional meetings in most communities take place in homes or Baháʼí centres, but Elham Afnan notes that such activities "evoke the spirit" of a House of Worship with the goal that it can eventually be constructed.